 Devils Golf Course

-Another of mother nature's wonders, the Devils Golf Course is an immense area of rock salt eroded by wind and rain into jagged spires.
-The rocks are so incredibly serrated it was said that only the devil could play golf on such rough links.
-The unpaved road to get here starts on Badwater road.
+Another weird and wonderful creation by mother nature in Death Valley is the Devils Golf Course.
+The Devils Golfcourse is an immense area of rock salt eroded by wind and rain into painful jagged spires.
+The area got it's name because it was said that the rocks were so incredibly serrated that only the devil could play golf on such rough links.